 - Other evidence-based interventions

-The Schedule of Allocations can be found on the ESSER III Funding Results page.
+The Schedule of Allocations can be found on the ESSER III Funding Results web page.

-In order to receive an allocation, LEAs must submit the ESSER III Assurances.
-Eligible LEAs had until June 25, 2021 to be included in the first apportionment.
-The final deadline to submit ESSER III Assurances is December 17, 2021.
+In order to receive an allocation, LEAs must have submitted the ESSER III Legal Assurances by December 17, 2021.

 ESSER III fund allocations are based on an LEA’s share of funding received under Title I, Part A in FY 2020–21.
-To have received 2020–21 Title I, Part A, an LEA must have:
+To have received FY 2020–21 Title I, Part A funds, an LEA must have: